Euclid: Optimising tomographic redshift binning for 3$\times$2pt power spectrum constraints on dark energy: Introduction

 \section{Introduction}

-The weak gravitational lensing of galaxies by the large-scale structure in the Universe, known as cosmic shear, has emerged as a key tool for cosmology due to its ability to probe the evolution of matter through cosmic time.
-This property has allowed weak lensing analyses (see e.g. \citealt{Kilbinger15} for a review) to be used to constrain the nature of dark energy, proposed as the origin of the observed accelerated expansion of the Universe (\citealt{Riess98}, \citealt{Schmidt98}, \citealt{Perlmutter99}).
+The weak gravitational lensing of galaxies by the large-scale structure in the Universe, known as cosmic shear, has emerged as a key tool for cosmology given its ability to probe the evolution of matter through cosmic time.
+This property has allowed for weak lensing analyses (see e.g. \citealt{Kilbinger15} for a review) to be used to constrain the nature of dark energy, proposed as the origin of the observed accelerated expansion of the Universe (\citealt{Riess98}, \citealt{Schmidt98}, \citealt{Perlmutter99}).

-Surveys such as \textit{Euclid} (\citealt{Euclid}, \citealt{EuclidSkyOverview}), the forthcoming \textit{Nancy Grace Roman} Space Telescope \citep{Roman} and the Vera C. Rubin Observatory Legacy Survey of Space and Time (\citealt{LSST}), will provide samples of over 1 billion galaxies, and are expected to offer at least an order of magnitude improvement in the precision of cosmic shear measurements over current experiments.
-These data will be used to investigate the extent to which dark energy can be described as a time-evolving fluid contributing to the mass-energy budget of the Universe. \textit{Euclid} in particular will target constraints on a $w_{0}w_{a}$CDM cosmology, whereby the dark energy equation of state parameter $w$ is assumed to take the functional form $w=w_{0}+(1-a)w_{a}$ (\citealt{Euclid}), where $a$ is the scale factor.
+Surveys such as \textit{Euclid} (\citealt{Euclid}, \citealt{EuclidSkyOverview}), the forthcoming \textit{Nancy Grace Roman} Space Telescope \citep{Roman}, and the Vera C. Rubin Observatory Legacy Survey of Space and Time (\citealt{LSST}), will provide samples of over 1 billion galaxies and are poised to offer an improvement (by at least an order of magnitude) in the precision of cosmic shear measurements over current experiments.
+These data will be used to investigate the extent to which dark energy can be described as a time-evolving fluid contributing to the mass-energy budget of the Universe.
+In particular, \textit{Euclid} will target constraints on a $w_{0}w_{a}$CDM cosmology, where the dark energy equation of state parameter, $w$, is assumed to take the functional form $w=w_{0}+(1-a)w_{a}$ (\citealt{Euclid}), where $a$ is the scale factor.

-Intrinsic to the weak lensing method is the analysis of the 3-dimensional radial distribution of matter in the Universe, traced by the galaxies observed in the survey.
-While a cosmic shear study can employ the `3D weak lensing' analysis technique (\citealt{Heavens03}, \citealt{Kitching14}, \citealt{SpurioMancini18}) whereby the shear field is expanded radially in spherical Bessel functions, the common method, known as tomography, involves subdividing the observed galaxy population into binned samples at different distances.
-This technique effectively compresses the 3-dimensional cosmological information into a number of slices, through which a 2-dimensional 2-point analysis of the projected galaxy images is used to recover the radial shear field \citep{Hu99}.
+An intrinsic step with respect to the weak lensing method is the analysis of the 3D radial distribution of matter in the Universe, traced by the galaxies observed in the survey.
+While a cosmic shear study can employ the `3D weak lensing' analysis technique (\citealt{Heavens03}, \citealt{Kitching14}, \citealt{SpurioMancini18}) where the shear field is expanded radially in spherical Bessel functions, the common method (i.e., tomography) involves subdividing the observed galaxy population into binned samples at different distances.
+This technique effectively compresses the 3D cosmological information into a number of slices, through which a 2D two-point analysis of the projected galaxy images is used to recover the radial shear field \citep{Hu99}.